loburets/SubControl/README.md

 # SubControl – Subscription Tracking App

-This project showcases my expertise in modern frontend and backend technologies, with a focus on best practices.
+This project showcases my expertise in modern frontend and backend technologies together with some self-discipline to implement best practices.

 ## 📌 Features